-Patients' Socio-demographic Characteristics

-Similar to findings of previous studies (Onyemaechi et al, 2014; Aderibigbe et al, 2013; Owumi et al, 2013), the socio-demographic characteristics of respondents as presented in Table 1 shows that most (73.1%) of the patients fell within the active age categories of the population.
-This made them socially and geographically mobile, and hence exposed them to leading causes of orthopaedic injuries such as RTAs (See Table 2).
-Similarly, majority (74.5%) of patients were males, which can be attributed to the instrumental roles that characterize their gender (lifting heavy items, geographically mobile occupations which further exposed them to the leading causes of RTAs, sporting activities and other strenuous tasks), unlike the females.
+Patients' Socio-Demographic Characteristics The socio-demographic characteristics of respondents as presented in Table 1 shows that most (73.1%) of the patients fell within the active age categories of the population.
+This made them socially and geographically mobile, hence exposing them to leading causes of orthopaedic injuries such as road traffic accidents (RTAs).
+Similarly, majority (74.5%) of patients were males, which can be attributed to the instrumental roles that characterize their gender, unlike the females.
 More than half (58.8%) of respondents were single, which increases the possibility of their geographical mobility and therefore exposure to RTAs and other causes of injury.
 It was also observed that only 19.8% of the respondents were resident in the rural areas, while majority of them lived in urban and semi-urban areas, where due to the complex nature of socio-economic life, people are more vulnerable to orthopaedic injuries.
 Occupationally, most (74.7%) of the respondents belonged to categories that are associated with orthopaedic injury-related hazards.
 This notwithstanding, most of them belonged to low-income groups, which makes them unable to afford the highly expensive, specialized orthopaedic treatment of modern medicine.
 Hence, majority of the patients possessed socio-demographic characteristics that exposed them to the causes of orthopaedic injury.